 - North Region Committee, District 9 representative

-Therefore, firms that were FINRA members in the districts listed above as of the close of business on Friday, October 20, 2023, are eligible to vote for the contested seats, and these will be the only firms receiving ballots.
+Therefore, only firms that are members of FINRA in Districts 4, 8 and 9 as of the close of business on Friday, October 21, 2022, are eligible to vote for the contested seats, and these will be the only firms receiving ballots.

 The candidates running for election for contested seats are listed in Attachment A. The candidates for the uncontested seats are listed in Attachment B. Additional information about all candidates is available at: https://www.finra.org/notices/RegionalElection/CandidateProfiles.